Hrabal/TemPy/make_an_app/base_files.md

 ```

 In this file we setup the basic logging utilities and we set some locale config for datetime.
-The important part here is the declaration of the `app` variable which is an instance of Flask, this will manage all our web requests.
-With the `app.config.from_object('config')` instruction we tell Flask to load oll the configurations of our app from a config file, so now we need to make the `config.py` file:
+The important part here is the declaration of the `app` variable which is an instance of Flask.
+This will manage all our web requests.
+With the `app.config.from_object('config')` instruction we tell Flask to load all the configurations of our app from a config file, so now we need to make the `config.py` file:

 ```python
 # config.py

 SECRET_KEY = 'very secret string!'
 ```
-This file is small right now, we'll add some more lines as we'll add a database access to our app.
+This file is small right now, we'll add some more lines as we add database access to our app.

-The only missing thing in order to run our raw webapp is way to start it, so we make a `run.py` file with the only those two lines of code:
+The only thing missing that is needed in order to run our raw webapp is way to start it, so we make a `run.py` file with only these two lines of code:

 ```python
 # run.py